Gorgeous Pergola Canopy Ideas (Pictures)

-Pergolas are one of many architectural features that exist for both its function and its aesthetic.
+Pergolas are one of many architectural features that exist for both their function and their aesthetic.
 Functionally speaking, they help create an ‘additional space’ or extend your space outdoors, allowing you to have an additional area to your home that is directly connected to your garden/yard/outdoors.
 Depending on the type of pergola, it can also help provide shelter from the weather.

 Aesthetically speaking, pergolas simply visually improve the overall look of your home.
 It can be made to match the house’s architectural style, or it can also be completely different, depending on the look you are going for.
 Check out our gallery of pergola ideas for even more designs.